Neotys-Labs/Tricentis-Tosca/README.md

 Parameters:
 * **NeoLoadApiPort**: The port of the NeoLoad API, by default it is 7400.
-* **NeoLoadApiKey**: The API Key specified in the NeoLoad project when identification is required.
-If no identification is required, this parameter can be left blank.
+* **NeoLoadApiKey**: The API Key specified in the NeoLoad General settings or in Project settings REST API.
+If no identification is required both in Project settings and in General settings, this parameter can be left blank.
 * **NeoLoadApiHostname**: The hostname of the machine that contains NeoLoad, by default it is localhost.
 It should be localhost for SAP GUI test case.
 * **CreateTransactionBySapTCode**: Enable/Disable the creation of transaction in NeoLoad for each SAP TCode.
 * **Http2**: Enable/Disable the recording of HTTP/2.